sensei-hacker/inavwiki/Navigation-modes.md

 - Activate without props installed to check for reasonable operation.
 - When misconfigured, this mode can result in dramatic failure to hold position.
 Attitude (yaw & motion) inputs can/will result in rapid and unexpected motion.

-## NAV COURSE HOLD - Fixed Wing Heading Hold
+## NAV COURSE HOLD - Course Hold

+Course hold is only available for multirotor from INAV 7.0.

+When enabled the craft will try to maintain the current course and compensate for any external disturbances (2D CRUISE).
+Control behaviour is different for fixed wing and multirotor as follows:

+**Fixed wing**
+The flight direction is controlled directly with ROLL stick as usual or with the YAW stick which provides a smoother way to adjust the flight direction.

+**Multirotor**
+The heading is adjusted using the YAW stick or the ROLL stick (ROLL stick behaves exactly the same as the YAW stick).
+Cruise speed is increased by raising the pitch stick with the speed set in proportion to stick deflection up to a maximum limit of `nav_manual_speed`.
+This speed is maintained after the stick returns to centre.
+If the multirotor is already moving when Course Hold is selected the current speed will be maintained up to the `nav_manual_speed` limit.
+Speed is decreased by lowering the pitch stick with the rate of reduction proportional to stick position such that at maximum deflection it should take around 2s to slow to a stop.
+Position is held when the speed drops below 0.5m/s.

+`nav_cruise_yaw_rate` sets the yaw rate at full stick deflection (only applicable for YAW stick control on fixed wing).

-When enabled the machine will try to maintain the current heading and compensate for any external disturbances (2D CRUISE).
-User can adjust the flight direction directly with ROLL stick or with the YAW stick (`nav_fw_cruise_yaw_rate` set the yawing rate at full stick deflection).
-The latter will offer a smoother way to adjust the flight direction.
-If the mode is enabled in conjunction with NAV ALTHOLD also the current altitude will be maintained (CRUISE).
-Altitude can be adjusted, as usual, via the pitch stick.
-ANGLE mode is forced to be active so the plane will auto level.
+If the mode is enabled in conjunction with NAV ALTHOLD the current altitude will also be maintained (CRUISE).
+Altitude can be adjusted, as usual, via the pitch stick for fixed wing or the throttle stick for multirotor.
+ANGLE mode is active so the craft will auto level and heading hold is active on a multirotor.

-## NAV CRUISE - Fixed Wing Heading + Altitude Hold
+## NAV CRUISE - Course Hold + Altitude Hold

 Equivalent to the combination of NAV COURSE HOLD and NAV ALTHOLD described above.